v1st-git/stdgont/README.md

 - Semantic Web publishing service/wrapper for SPARQL endpoint
 - Semantic Web fuzzy search service/wrapper for SPARQL endpoint
 - SPARQL endpoint

+Three basic use cases:
+- Use OpenRefine and R Shiny STDGOnt application to create and publish STDGOnt ontology for futher use in master data reconciliation and enrichment, based on fuzzy search
+- Use R Shiny STDGOnt application to generate JSON for a set of OpenRefine operations based on STDGOnt fuzzy seach web service
+- Use OpenRefine to get master data reconciled and structured by utilizing of JSON operations, created by R Shiny STDGOnt application

 Solution demonstration video.
 To be created.